kabanero-io/kabanero-pipelines/docs/Curation.md

     oc -n kabanero adm policy add-scc-to-user privileged -z pipelines-index
     ```

-1. Create `pipelines-build-git-resource.yaml` file with the following contents.
-Modify `revision` and `url` properties as needed to point to your pipelines repository and revision you want to build.
+1. Create the `pipelines-build-git-resource.yaml` file with the following contents.
+Modify `revision` and `url` properties as needed to point to your pipelines repository and the revision you want to build.

     ```
     apiVersion: tekton.dev/v1alpha1